-A child is abused or neglected when somebody inflicts harm, or fails to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by a stranger.
-A child or young person up to the age of 18 years can suffer abuse or neglect and require protection via an inter-agency child protection plan.
-The type of abuse is generally classified under the following four headings: 7
+A child or vulnerable adult is abused or neglected when somebody inflicts harm, or fails to act to prevent harm.
+Victims may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
+The type of abuse is generally classified under the following five headings: